KaiNorberg/PatchworkOS/CONTRIBUTING.md

 ## Before You Start

-For major changes like feature additions or architectural modifications, please open an issue first to discuss the change.
+For major changes like feature additions or architectural modifications, please open a discussion first to discuss the change.

 For bug fixes, documentation improvements, and minor enhancements, feel free to jump straight into a pull request.